-Eskil is a business consultancy built on a network of Associates in Partners around the world.
+Eskil began as a business consultancy with a network of Associates and Partners around the world.

-Based in the UK, I have steadily built my experiences with an international view – working in such diverse locations as Croatia, East Africa, West Africa and North Africa, The Caribbean, and a great deal of work across the Middle East.
+Based in the UK, I worked internationally – speaking, consulting, advising (and delivering, of course) in such diverse locations as Croatia, East Africa, West Africa and North Africa, The Caribbean, and a great deal of work across the Middle East.

-A visiting lecturer in both entrepreneurship and leadership with ESLSCA Business School, I also sit on the Advisory Board of MSA University’s Corporate & Business Services Division (CBSD) as a Business Consultant and Advisor.
+A visiting lecturer in both entrepreneurship and leadership with ESLSCA Business School, I have also historically sat on the Advisory Board of MSA University’s Corporate & Business Services Division (CBSD) as a Business Consultant and Advisor.

-I am a Principal Practitioner Member of the Association for Business Psychology; a member of the International Association of Facilitators; and a Certified and Master Practitioner in Emotional Capability.
+I have been a Principal Practitioner Member and Regional Manager of the Association for Business Psychology; a broad member of the UK Chapter of the International Association of Facilitators; and am a Certified and Master Practitioner in Emotional Capability.

-I work locally, nationally, internationally and online, from my UK base in Warwick.
+For almost 20 years, I was a Business Consultant working locally, nationally, internationally and online, from my UK base in Warwick.

 - Business Consultant designing a full entrepreneurship model for an African Federal Government;